 YUWO Scholarships, our most widely supported service project, continues and grows.
-Scholarships are designed for female employees of Yale or wives of Yale employees whose formal education has been interrupted or delayed, and who wish to resume their studies or enhance their careers by pursuing an associate or bachelor degree or a certificate-granting program in an accredited institution.
+Scholarships are designed for women associated with the Yale community through their own affiliation or that of their immediate family members (past or present), whose formal education has been interrupted or delayed, and who wish to resume their studies or enhance their careers.

 Support for the YUWO Scholarship program comes from contributions to the

-Tax deductible contributions are requested at the Wine and Cheese Reception, with annual dues payment, with the Annual Luncheon registration, or they may be sent at any time to:
+Tax deductible contributions may be made at the Wine and Cheese Reception, with annual dues payment, with the Annual Luncheon registration, or they may be sent at any time to: